 As for opioid antagonists like naltrexone and naloxone, they bind to opioid receptors in the brain, blocking the effects of opioids of misuse.
 This blocking effect sends people into immediate withdrawal.

 How Is Precipitated Withdrawal Best Treated/Prevented?

-The best treatment is simply prevention: Making sure not to take a partial opioid agonist like Buprenorphine or an antagonist like Naloxone or Naltrexone too soon after taking a full opioid agonist.
+The best way to stop precipitated withdrawal is simply prevention: Make sure not to take a partial opioid agonist like buprenorphine or an antagonist like naloxone or naltrexone too soon after taking a full opioid agonist.